How to run 100 meters ?: Conclusion

+Given a distance $D$ to run, our model relies on the knowledge of the $\dot{VO2}$ curve, that is the data of $\bar \sigma$, $\sigma_f$, $\lambda$ and $e_{crit}$ and on 3 parameters: the maximal propulsive force $f_M$, the initial anaerobic energy $e^0$ and the friction coefficient $\tau$.
+On the basis of these parameters, the energy conservation and Newton's second law, we can determine the optimal way of running, that is the instantaneous velocity, propulsive force and anaerobic energy.
+The same model holds for all distances { but provides very different shapes of velocities according to distances.}

-The structure of the 100m race is therefore that $v$ increases exponentially quickly when $f$ is at its maximal value $f_M$.
-Then $v$ decreases exponentially slowly until the energy reaches the zero value for a few points of computation.
-One sees that in order to reach a very high velocity quickly, one needs a very strong propulsive force ($f_M$) and small internal friction dues to joints or running economy (high $\tau$).
-But on the other hand, the limiting value becomes the available anaerobic energy because reaching a high velocity quickly requires a lot of energy, and if little is left, the runner cannot maintain his velocity which falls down exponentially.
-Nevertheless, the best strategy is to put as high force and acceleration at the beginning to reach strong velocity, even if there is a decrease, rather than accelerating more slowly and all along the race.
+The structure of the 100m or 400m race is that $v$ increases exponentially quickly when $f$ is at its maximal value $f_M$.
+Then $v$ decreases exponentially slowly until the energy reaches the zero value for a few points of computation. { Though the double exponential profile structure for the velocity was already known in the literature, a precise dependance on the different parameters is clearly identified.} One sees that in order to reach a very high velocity quickly, one needs a very strong propulsive force ($f_M$) and small internal friction dues to joints or running economy (high $\tau$).
+But on the other hand, the limiting value becomes the available anaerobic energy because reaching a high velocity quickly requires a lot of energy, and if little is left, the runner cannot maintain his velocity, which falls down exponentially.
+Nevertheless, the best strategy is to put as high force and acceleration at the beginning to reach strong velocity, even if this strong velocity cannot be maintained, rather than accelerating more slowly and all along the race.

+If the race is long enough so that $\sigma$ reaches its maximal value and decreases on the last third of the race, then the runner can speed up again. { We provide a precise structure of the $800$m race, for which the velocity curve has 4 pieces: increasing, decreasing, increasing and decreasing again.} For a $1500$m or more, there is a long part of the race at almost constant velocity, which gets close to Keller's model.
+Numerically, our model matches 100m, $400$m, $800$m and $1500$m races for olympic or world championships.

 The interest of the mathematical model is that it allows to play on the parameters variations.
 For instance, one can identify how the variation of one parameter or another has an influence on the deceleration on the second part of the race or how to better improve the final time since our model is strong enough to match all type of distances and human optimization.